 Admittedly, there are hundreds of ways to make money from your site.
 You can sell high end consulting or Kindle books or protein powder.

-What follows is stuff that I’ve done in the past (and still do) as it’s done pretty well in generating revenue…
+What follows are my quick tips for how to make money blogging… Stuff that I’ve done in the past (and still do) as it’s done pretty well in generating revenue…

 I’ve read a lot lately about information and how it’s dying.
 I don’t think that’s quite the case – but it IS changing!
 Gone are the days of Clickbank ebooks making a killing for $47 a pop.
 Sure, some of that still works but we’re seeing far fewer stories like that.